Keep updated with phanganist.com by following our Facebook page.

 To find a place to stay on Koh Phangan, Airbnb is becoming ever more popular.
 The platform differs from the usual booking sites as you are more likely to be dealing with the landlord directly or the person who owns or manages the property.
 Airbnb was first born in 2008 and has seen an explosion in use since then.
 Property owners can subscribe to Airbnb and make their holiday rental accommodation accessible.
 Those who want to rent a property for their holiday will check and select their favourite choice from the list of available choices.
+Basically, Airbnb has opened up a whole new avenue of renting opportunities and is a perfect place for individuals to raise extra revenue.

 Originally, the Full Moon Party made Koh Phangan popular, but on this beautiful island in the Gulf of Thailand, there is so much more to offer.
 With soft white sandy beaches, transparent turquoise seas and a lush green mountain forest interior, the island is a stunning postcard image, complete with several waterfalls to be explored and some great hikes to scenic viewpoints.
 Not only for party people (there's a lot of great nightlife on Koh Phangan and so many more parties to enjoy even if it's not full moon time), Koh Phangan is a nice spot.
 Koh Phangan is also a spiritual island with tons of beautiful, world-class retreats for yoga and meditation and is also a fantastic place for urban nomads with an exciting digital community of nomads and co-working spaces.